hat-open/hat-stc/docs/stc/index.rst

     registering open event
     force 20 caused transition to opened

-Each instance of `hat.std.Statechart` has it's own event queue.
+Each instance of `hat.std.SyncRunner` has it's own event queue.
 All registered events are added to the end of this queue.
-During execution of `hat.stc.Statechart.run`, events are taken one at the time from begging of event queue and checked for possible transitions.
+During execution of `Door.run`, events are taken one at the time from begging of event queue and checked for possible transitions.
 When transition is found, it will cause statechart instance to change it's state and execute all appropriate actions.
 If transition paired with event could not be found, event is discarded and statechart doesn't change it's state.
-Once all events from the event queue are processed, `hat.stc.Statechart.run` will wait for new events to be added to event queue.
+Once all events from the event queue are processed, `Door.run` will finish execution.

-Taking this into account, by omitting `asyncio.sleep` calls between opening/closing doors, we can expect same transitions.
-Therefore:
+Taking this into account, execution of:

 .. literalinclude:: tutorial_04.py
     :language: python
     :caption: :download:`tutorial_04.py - snippet <tutorial_04.py>`
-    :lines: 43-48
+    :lines: 40-46

 results in::

+    force None caused transition to opened
     registering close event
     registering open event
-    force None caused transition to opened
     force 20 caused transition to closed
     force 50 caused transition to opened